avishettycodes/PG-E-Substation-Operations-AI-Assistant/README.md

 # Safety
 What are the safety guidelines for breaker racking?
 What are the safety guidelines for working on high voltage circuits?
+What is the required PPE for live-line maintenance?

 # Technical Knowledge
 How do I interpret DGA test results for transformers?
+What are the key gases to look for in DGA test results?

 # Inventory
 Do we have spare bushings available for Transformer T-987?
+What is the current stock status for replacement contacts for Breaker B-456?

+# Risk Assessment
+What is the current risk level for Breaker B-456?
+What is the risk level for Transformer T-789?
 ```

 ## Development